Electric motors are responsible for the majority of electricity consumption in the industrial sector.

 Many businesses have managed to significantly cut their energy use and associated bills by improving the efficiency of fans, pumps and motors.
 To find out how, view Sustainability Victoria's case studies.

 Sustainability Victoria’s Energy Efficiency Best Practice Guide for pumping systems is a comprehensive step-by-step guide to improving energy efficiency in motors, pumps and fans.
 This guide helps businesses determine the limitations of their existing systems and guides through the process towards finding the best solution in improving their existing system or designing a new system.

 Australian Industry Group (AiGroup) has produced a series of excellent short videos on energy efficiency and optimisation for manufacturers which provide practical advice on reducing energy use and saving money.
 The ‘Motors & Drives’ video is available online.

 The Plastics & Chemicals Industries Association (PACIA) has produced a series of 5 Minute Guides to energy efficiency.
-The guide to ‘Pumps, motors & fans’ provides simple and practical guidance to reduce the energy consumption of these systems.
+The guide to ‘Pumps, motors and fans’ provides simple and practical guidance to reduce the energy consumption of these systems.

 Receive monthly emails about the latest news & events